ihreapotheken/IA-SDK-iOS/README.md

 IA SDK is iOS SDK that helps integrate IhreApotheken into your app by providing plug-and-play UI and communication with backend services.

-The SDK consists of the following swift packages:
+The SDK consists of the following modules:
 * **IAIntegrations**: Legal, onboarding, start screen, Apofinder (pharmacy search with list and map).
 * **IAOverTheCounter**: Product search, product details, inquiry.
 * **IAOrdering**: Cart, checkout, payment.